 The notes will be our unsecured general obligations, ranking equally with our other senior indebtedness and liabilities, and will not be guaranteed by any of our subsidiaries.
 As a result, the notes will be effectively subordinated to all of our existing and future secured indebtedness to the extent of the value of the assets securing such indebtedness and structurally subordinated to all of the existing and future indebtedness and other liabilities (including trade accounts payable) and preferred equity of our subsidiaries.
-As of December 31, 2019, we had an aggregate amount of approximately \$340 million under our secured accounts receivable credit facility on which the borrower is Martin Marietta Funding LLC, a wholly owned subsidiary.
-Other than the debt outstanding under this facility, our subsidiaries had no indebtedness and the Company's only other secured indebtedness as of December 31, 2019 was approximately \$11 million of finance lease obligations.
+As of September 30, 2024, the Company's only secured indebtedness as of September 30, 2024 was approximately \$223 million of finance lease obligations and \$95 million outstanding under the trade receivable securitization facility.